Thepowerofagod/Blue-Team/README.md

 Attackers make connections out once they have a foothold on your device using their malware.
 Outbound connections from a home network to an Internet IP address is how malware communicates not via inbound.

+Dynamic packet filtering and Stateful packet inspection You don't need a rule to allow web traffic to come back.
+You only need a rule to allow it out of the network.
+And in this example you can see poor 1525 being used which is here the firewall remembers this port and automatically allows through dynamic access control lists the inbound connection while the session is running In this example when the connection is close with a fin or as te packet the firewall removes the dynamic Access Control List and for UDP which is connection unless the access control is just times out.

 Many firewalls are configured to simply drop incoming packets.
 Nmap sends a TCP SYN request, and receives nothing back.
 This indicates that the port is being protected by a firewall and thus the port is considered to be filtered.
 That said, it is very easy to configure a firewall to respond with a RST TCP packet.
 For example, in IPtables for Linux, a simple version of the command would be as follows: